jordanks93/deal_decision_interface/README.md

 # deal_decision_interface
-Interface to help tack deal decisions and add them easily to a google sheet
+Interface to help track deal decisions and add them easily to a google sheet